Sponsors of this site

 This page is to be seen as no more than the author's own personal views, although I have tried to see the good and bad sides of everything.
-However, my personal leanings will be obvious.

-Officially, the National Anthem in Scotland is that of the United Kingdom - God Save the Queen.
+Officially, the National Anthem in Scotland is that of the United Kingdom - God Save the King.
 However, for many years a variety of songs have been used as unofficial anthems at events that were not matters of state, or which had a definite Scottish flavour.
 In recent years Flower of Scotland has become a kind of unofficial official national anthem, especially at sporting events.

 The main contenders for the Scottish National Anthem are as follows (in alphabetical order);

 |Flower of Scotland||Freedom Come All Ye|

 |God Save the King||Hermless|

 |Is there, for honest poverty

 For a' that, an' a' that,